isomerpages/nlb-biblioasia/_jan-to-mar-2022/Wong Din Haan: A Pioneer Educator.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-4/Wong-Din-Haan/Wong-Ah-Fook2.jpg)
 <div style="background-color: white;">Wong Din Haan was the second daughter of Wong Ah Fook, who came to Singapore in 1854 as a carpenter.
 He was responsible for the construction of a number of Johor’s heritage buildings, including the Istana Besar, the royal palace of the Sultan of Johor.
 Jalan Wong Ah Fook in downtown Johor Bahru is named after him. <i>Image reproduced from Song Ong Siang, One Hundred Years’ History of the Chinese in Singapore (London: John Murray, 1923), 354.
 Collection of the National Library, Singapore.
 (Accession no.: B20048226B).</i></div>

 It was much later that I discovered she was known by another name.
 I had attended a lecture by Professor Zheng Liang Shu (郑良树; Tay Liang Soo) of Southern University College, Johor, where he spoke about the pioneer educator Wong Din Haan (黄典娴; Huang Dian Xian).
-The second daughter of Wong Ah Fook, my grandaunt founded what he described as the first school for girls in Singapore.[^3]
+The second daughter of Wong Ah Fook, my grandaunt had founded a school for girls in Singapore.[^3]

 I was confused because no one in the family seemed to know about the existence of this girls’ school until I asked one of my uncles, Pang Heng Hung.
 He confirmed that she was indeed the founder of a school known as Wah Kiew Nui Hok (华侨女校), which was located on New Bridge Road.
 His mother was Wong Bee Soo, Wong Din Haan’s younger sister, who had been a teacher in the school.